 If you are having difficulty with trusting God, you may want to begin at the beginning.
 That is, you may want to find out who God is so your trust level in Him can grow gradually.

 Once you know who He is, you can move on to discovering who you are as this will boost your self-esteem.
-Knowing who you are and Whose you are is crucial to placing your trust in God.
+Knowing who you are and Whose you are is crucial to place your trust in God.

 If you are looking for a great Bible study that takes you from the beginning through to making the decision to fully trust in God, then this study is perfect for you.
 To get it, sign up for the 215 Ministry Updates and you’ll receive access to the Private Library where this study is stored.